andersfuf/UIS_Prototype/README.md

 EUS6 (name): As a bank employee, I can create a new CD (certificate of deposite) for one of my customers and associate it to the customer's investment account, so that I can facilitate investments and attract money to the bank.

 EUS6-2 (anders, 100%) ER to relational part.

+Logging on.

+EUS1(lasse, 100%) Log in.
+EUS1 is very similar to CUS1.
+60% finished even though it is not started.
+EUS1: As a bank employee, I can log in and log out of the system, so that I can perform operations on behalf of customers securely.
+EMP-1-1-2022(22, anders, 100%): Employee-part Carry authencication to all employee related endpoints: As an authenticated employee i have employee functions.

+EUS1-2: (anders, 100%) ER to relational part. created table manages with account_type field.
+Need to fix manages

 #### Tasks: